-Leavenworth is full of great areas and options for you to choose from for your Thanksgiving shenanigans.
+Leavenworth is full of great options for you to choose from for your Thanksgiving shenanigans.
 Find deals on single-family homes and condos in this beautiful town.
 Looking for something a little quieter?
 Check out Chumstick, a small town just 10 minutes south of Leavenworth.
 You’ll have access to some beautiful cottage-style homes in this area.
-And for another fun option just 7 minutes down the road, the cute town of Peshastin is great if you’re looking for some alone time on your trip.
+Another fun option is just seven minutes down the road.
+The cute town of Peshastin is great if you’re looking for some alone time on your trip.

-Want to skip the hotels and restaurants for dinner and hit the waters instead?
+Want to skip the restaurants and hit the waters instead?
 Great news!
-The Portland Spirit can do just that.
-For two hours, a boat will take visitors along the Willamette River, providing great views of the city and the nearby Milwaukie Waterfront.
-Dinner is served buffet style and includes all the trimmings one can expect to find at a holiday table.
+The Portland Spirit brings together strangers for luxurious boat rides.
+For two hours, these large-scale river boats will take visitors along the Willamette River, providing great views of the city and the nearby Milwaukie Waterfront.
+Dinner is served buffet style and includes all the trappings one can expect to find at a holiday feast.
 Visitors are also treated to candle-lit tables and live piano music.

-Portland will host its 35th annual holiday tree lighting from 5:30 PM to 6:30 PM at the Pioneer Square Court House on November 29th.
-In addition to the brilliance of over 14,000 lights on a 75-foot Douglas fir, the town will host a holiday sing-along with hot chocolate on hand.
+Every year Portland hosts its annual holiday tree lighting ceremony at the Pioneer Square Court House in late November.
+In addition to the brilliance of over 14,000 lights on a 75-foot Douglas fir, the town hosts holiday sing-alongs with hot chocolate on hand.
 Meanwhile, shoppers can bop over to the Beaverton Night Market Bazaar for souvenirs, arts, and crafts by nearly 30 vendors.

 Where to Stay in Portland

-For a bustling part of town loaded with live entertainment, local shops, and popular restaurants, consider basing out of the North and staying in the Mississippi neighborhood of Portland.
+For a bustling part of town loaded with live entertainment, local shops, and popular restaurants, consider basing out of the north and staying in the Mississippi neighborhood of Portland.
 This spot is also the LGBTQ+ capital of the city.
 Find great deals on apartments and condos in this area.
-For the hippest part of town, look for amazing luxury rental options in the Pearl District in the northwestern part of the city.
-Tons of shops and high-end boutiques to check out in this area.
+For the hippest part of town, look for amazing luxury rental options in the Pearl District along the Columbia River that bypasses the city.
+There are tons of shops and high-end boutiques to check out in this area.

-Last but not least on this list is Jackson Hole.
-At over an hour’s drive from Yellowstone, Jackson Hole is part of a 50-mile valley surrounded by mountains that prides itself in historically progressive moves such as electing the first all-female town council in the country in 1920.
-In 1930, Snow King Resort was established, marking the first ski area in the state and one of the first in the United States.
+Last but not least on this list is Jackson.
+At over an hour’s drive from Yellowstone, Jackson is part of a 50-mile valley surrounded by mountains.
+This frontier town prides itself on historically progressive moves, such as electing the first all-female town council in the country in 1920.
+A decade on, Snow King Resort was established, marking the first ski area in the state and one of the first in the country.

-Each Thanksgiving, runners, joggers, and even prancers gather in downtown Jackson Hole to kick off the town’s annual Turkey Trot 5K.
-The race, which starts and finishes in the downtown square, celebrates its 27th year in operations and for 2019 will collect non-perishables for the nearby Jackson Cupboard, a local soup kitchen.
+Each Thanksgiving, runners, joggers, and even prancers gather in downtown Jackson to kick off the town’s annual Turkey Trot 5K.
+The race, which starts and finishes in the downtown square, celebrates over 27 years in operation, frequently donating non-perishables to local soup kitchens.

-From 5:00 PM to 7:00m PM the Friday after Thanksgiving, Jackson Hole invites visitors and locals alike to come and enjoy the lighting of its town tree, to sing Christmas carols together, and to get into the holiday mood.
+The Friday evening after Thanksgiving, Jackson invites visitors and locals alike to come and enjoy the lighting of its town tree, sing Christmas carols together, and get into the holiday mood.
 Even non-believers can expect a sense of magic, as Santa enters the town square pulled by sleigh dogs.

 Get Lost in Nature

-The fun in Jackson Hole doesn’t stop at the town square.
+The fun in Jackson doesn’t stop at the town square.
 There are plenty of excursion-worthy stops outside the center city as well.
-Try a 12-minute ride in the Jackson Hole Tram if you want to see the surrounding area from high in the sky.
 Ski buffs can hit the slopes at Jackson Hole Mountain Resort, and for those who want to really get lost, taking in a guided wildlife tour is a sure bet.

 Where to Stay in Jackson Hole

 Jackson Hole is home to a ton of great towns for you to consider.
 Teton Village is quaint and slow-paced, offering great deals on single-family homes.
 There are also a ton of great resort options in the area.
-Find high-end condos and cabins in Jackson.
-There are a ton of other towns in the area, but Jackson is the largest of the communities.
-For deals during the Thanksgiving season, look to some of the other communities in the area.
+You can find high-end condos and cabins in Jackson.
+There are a ton of other towns in the area, but Jackson is the largest.
+For deals during the Thanksgiving season, look to some of the other communities like Wilson, Moose, and Kelly.